 Every student who is interested in Agricultural Economics & Business needs to check out Iowa State University.
 After getting their bachelor's degree, agricultural business students generally earn around $40,312 at the beginning of their careers.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 You may want to invest in an ACT prep course prior to taking the test since the typical ACT score is 25.
-If you're considering online degree options you should consider liberal arts, the most popular online program at this school.
+If you're considering Iowa State, better hit the books.
+The typical SAT score of applicants is 1,110.
 Want to know more about Iowa State University's campus?
 Have a virtual tour.

 It is hard to beat University of Minnesota - Twin Cities if you wish to pursue Agricultural Economics & Business as a major.
 University of Minnesota - Twin Cities agricultural economics & business majors make 7.7% more than the standard agricultural business graduate.
 Based in Minneapolis, Minnesota, this university is optimum for young people who thrive in an urban setting.

 UMN Twin Cities' reasonable net price is quite irresistible to students who need to avoid too much debt.
-Graduates from the industrial engineering at University of Minnesota - Twin Cities make top salaries compared to the average.
+Around 92.0% of students send ACT scores, with the standard score in the 28 range.
 Want to learn more about University of Minnesota - Twin Cities' campus?
 Take a virtual tour.

 It is hard to find a better school than Northwest Missouri State University if you want to study Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate Northwest Missouri State University's location in the small town of Maryville, Missouri.